Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/Variants.md

 ### Wolf Variants

-Wolf variants define separate textures for angry, tame, and wild states, along with spawn conditions.
+Wolf variants define separate textures for angry, tame, and wild states, for adults and puppies, along with spawn conditions.
+The puppy textures are required by the game and default to the vanilla ones.

 ```kotlin
 wolfVariant("test_wolf_variant") {